wasp-lang/wasp/waspc/README.md

 - `main`: this branch contains all the actively developed new features and corresponding documentation updates.
 Some of these things may not yet be released, but anything merged into `main` should be in a release-ready state.
   - This is the default branch to target for any Wasp feature branches.
-- `release`: this branch contains the source code of current/latest Wasp release, as well as the documentation and blog posts currently visible on the website.
+- `release`: this branch contains the source code of current/latest Wasp release, as well as the documentation and blog posts currently published and therefore visible on the website.
   - When we do a full release, we first backmerge `release` into `main` to pick up any diverging changes (see below).
 We then merge `main` into `release` to get all the new changes.
 We can now create a new Wasp release as well as deploy the website from the `release` branch.
-  - How can `release` diverge from `main`?
-    - If you have a website-only update (like a blog post or documentation fix) that does _not_ depend on a Wasp release, you may open your PR against `release`.
-    - If there is a hotfix required for the _current_ Wasp release, you may open your PR against `release`.
+How do I know where I want to target my PR, to `release` or `main`?
+  - If you have a change that you want to publish right now or very soon, certainly earlier than waiting till `main` is ready for publishing, then you want to target `release`.
+This could be website content update, new blog post, documentation (hot)fix, compiler hotfix that we need to release quickly via a new patch version, ... .
+  - If you have a change that is not urgent and can wait until the next "normal" Wasp release is published, then target `main`.
+These are new features, refactorings, docs accompanying new features, ... .
+  - TLDR;
+    - `release` is for changes to the already published stuff (the present).
+    - `main` is for changes to the to-be-published stuff (the future).

 NOTE: The term "backmerge" here just refers to a normal git merge, but in the opposite or backwards direction to the normal merge flow.
 Our normal flow is from `main` -> `release`, but we should backport any direct-to-`release` commits via a backmerge from `release` -> `main`.